yukikitayama/music/music_composition_2.md

 **Chromatic chord** is a chord that includes one or more pitches from outside the key.

+**Borrowed chords** are chords taken from the parallel key. **Parallel keys** are keys that share the same root.
+For example, F major and F minor are parallel keys, because they share the same root of F.
-**Borrowed chords** are chords taken from the parallel key.
-Borrowed chords that share the same Roman numeral name are able to share the same function.
+Borrowed chords that share the same Roman numeral name are able to share the same function, meaning can substitute one for another.
+As a result, one or two notes will be in common.
+For example, C minor i can substitute C major I.
+**Because chords from the parallel key that share the same Roman numeral share the same roots and/or because they have one or two notes in common**, they can be easily substituted for one another.

+**It's more common for a song in a major key to borrow chords from a minor key than a song in a minor key to borrow chords from a major key**.

 **Altered chord** is a cord that has one or more of its pitches replaced with a chromatic pitch not normally found in the key.
 An altered chords differs from a borrowed chord in that it does not belong to the parallel key.
-The most common type of altered chord is the secondary dominant.
+The most common type of altered chord is the **secondary dominan**t.

-**Secondary dominant** is a chord outside of the current key (non-diatonic) which can act as a dominant to one of the chords within the current key (diatonic).
+**Secondary dominant** is a chord outside of the current key (non-diatonic) which can act as a **dominant** to one of the chords within the current key (diatonic).
 Secondary dominants **tonicize** the chord of which they are the dominant.
 **Tonicization** us taking a chord that is not the tonic chord and making it temporarily sound as if it were a brand new tonic chord.
+A secondary dominant chord will always be followed by the chord of which it is the **dominant**.

+In other words, from the any chord in the current key, find secondary dominant as altered chord by the perfect 5th higher from the beginning chord, and the secondary dominant will work as dominant, and the beginning any chord will sound like tonic, even if they are not tonic.

+When composers use secondary dominant chords in their compositions, they are taking a chord from another key and bringing it into the current key where it does not normally belong.

+"V/V", "V of V", "Five of five", "Dominant of the dominant"

+Tips for using secondary dominants in chord progression
+- A secondary dominant will typically be preceded by a chord that has one or two notes in common with it.
+- A secondary dominant chord will always be followed by the chord of which it is the dominant.

+"V/IV" is identical to the tonic chord fo the key.
+"V/IV" is not used as a secondary dominant.
+Instead, **"V7/IV"** is used to make clear the secondary dominant function.

+**Picardy third** is when the expected minor tonic chord is changed to a major tonic chord.